Mike Fountain: Playing career

-Michael Fountain left Vancouver to sign as a free agent with the Carolina Hurricanes for the 1997–98.
+Fountain left Vancouver to sign as a free agent with the Carolina Hurricanes for the 1997–98.
 He signed with the Ottawa Senators in 1999 and spent two seasons with the organization as their third goaltender, appearing in one NHL game in both years while performing well in the IHL and setting standards no Griffins goalie has attained since.
 He was named an IHL All Star in 2000/2001 season.